LATEST ARTICLES

 With 18 clinical commissioning groups expecting to end the

-close, there will not be a shortage of candidates to test this
+there will not be a shortage of candidates to test this approach.

 The frequent inability of NHS England, the Care Quality

-to coordinate their work around failing organisations and
+coordinate their work around failing organisations and systems

-systems is a routine source of complaint among providers and
+is a routine source of complaint among providers and clinical

 Read the full article on the Guardian Healthcare Network